msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.10.0 =
+* New feature: Relevanssi now supports multilingual synonyms and stopwords.
+Relevanssi now has a different set of synonyms and stopwords for each language.
+This feature is compatible with WPML and Polylang.
+* New feature: SEO by Rank Math compatibility is added: posts marked as 'noindex' with Rank Math are not indexed by Relevanssi.
+* Minor fix: With keyword matching set to 'whole words' and the 'expand highlights' disabled, words that ended with an 's' weren't highlighted correctly.
+* Minor fix: The 'Post exclusion' setting didn't work correctly.
+It has been fixed.
+* Minor fix: It's now impossible to set negative weights in searching settings.
+They did not work as expected anyway.
+* Minor fix: Relevanssi had an unnecessary index on the `doc` column in the `wp_relevanssi` database table.
+It is now removed to save space.
+Thanks to Matthew Wang.
+* Minor fix: Improved Oxygen Builder support makes sure `ct_builder_shortcodes` custom field is always indexed.

 = 4.9.1 =
 * Changed behaviour: The `relevanssi_excerpt_part` filter hook now gets the post ID as a second parameter.
 The documentation for the filter has been fixed to match actual use: this filter is applied to the excerpt part after the highlighting and the ellipsis have been added.
 * Changed behaviour: The `relevanssi_index_custom_fields` filter hook is no longer used when determining which custom fields are used for phrase searching.
 If you have a use case where this change matters, please contact us.